Brain Injury Lawyer

 Breach

-The second element we must prove is that the defendant breached the duty they owed to you.Either by act or omission, the defendant must stray from the legal duty present in the case.
-Proving breach by omission is arguably more difficult than merely proving that something occurred.
-But, our brain injury lawyers have decades of experience proving just this.
+The second element we must prove is that the defendant breached the duty they owed to you.
+The defendant must stray from the legal duty present in the case by act or omission.
+Proving breach by omission is arguably more complex than merely proving that something occurred.
+But our brain injury lawyers have decades of experience proving just this.

 Causation

 This is the most difficult of the four elements to prove.
 Causation has two prongs.
 First, there is actual causation.
-This is the easier prong to prove.
+This is the more straightforward prong to prove.
 To show it, we use a “but for” test.
 As an example, but for the defendant’s breach of duty, the plaintiff would not have been injured.
 Or, in a car accident case, but for the defendant entering the plaintiff’s lane, there would not have been an accident.
 The second prong is proximate causation, also known as legal causation.
 This is harder to prove as it is more narrow.
-The general rule is that the defendant is liable for all harmful results that are the foreseeable incidents caused by his acts.
+The general rule is that the defendant is liable for all harmful results of the foreseeable incidents caused by his acts.
 Our brain injury lawyers use a foreseeability test.

 Damages

-How a Brain Injury Lawyer can Help
+How a Brain Injury Lawyer Can Help

 Investigate the Accident